jamesu/closet/README.markdown

 this stuff could very well be some of my worst code yet.

 Subject material is pretty much random.
-There are things written in C, C++, Python, Ruby, JavaScript, and even LZX.
+There are things written in C, C++, Python, Ruby, JavaScript, haXe, and even LZX.

 It is debatable whether or not you may find any use for this code.
 If you do, and you need some favourable licensing conditions, feel free